smaht-dac/submitr/docs/source/advanced_usage.rst

 JSON Files
 ----------

-It is interesting to note that internally, the ``smaht-submitr`` tool translates the given Excel spreadsheet file into JSON (JavaScript Object Notation) format, and then submits that to SMaHT for processing; i.e. JSON is really the native format for this tool.
+It is significant to note that internally, the ``smaht-submitr`` tool translates the given Excel spreadsheet file into JSON (JavaScript Object Notation) format, and then submits that to SMaHT for processing; i.e. JSON is really the native format for this tool.
 So naturally, you can use a (single) JSON file directly rather than an Excel file to submit metadata.